 Applicants to the J.D. program must submit an electronic application through the Law School Admission Council (LSAC).
 The personal statement, any additional statement or addenda, and the applicant's résumé or summary of work experiences and/or activities should be attached to the electronic application.

 Letters of recommendation must be submitted via LSAC's Letter of Recommendation (LOR) Service.

 The following materials must be submitted to be considered for admission:

 - a $60 nonrefundable application fee or authorized fee waiver

-- Law School Admission Test (LSAT) score, no older than 3 years
+- Law School Admission Test (LSAT) score or Graduate Record Exam (GRE) score, no older than 5 years*

 - a law school report from the Credential Assembly Service